MrOmachi/Crypto-Metrics/README.md

 ### Usage

-**When the above commands aresuccessfully run, your browser should open on `localhost:3000`, if not, open your browser and load `127.0.0.1:3000` to see your default template loaded**
+**When the above commands aresuccessfully run, your browser should open on `localhost:3000`, if not, open your browser and load `127.0.0.1:3000` to see your default template loaded .**

 ### Run tests